A living style guide for misterburton.com.

 Callout Wrappers

-Common excludes to consider: drafts, archive, vendor, dist, build.
+Folders you might skip: drafts, archive, vendor, dist, build.

 Pro tip